moiri/kobold/README.md

     Movable.setRandomAnimationInterval(min, max);
         min: 4
-            erliest time of a random animation to start the next time after completion.
+            erliest time of a random animation to start the next time after completion (in seconds).

         max: 10
-            latest time of a random animation to start the next time after completion.
-If no max value is spezified, the next annimation will alway start after min seconds.
+            latest time of a random animation to start the next time after completion (in seconds).
+If no max value is spezified, the next animation will alway start after min seconds.

+Get the random animation interval values

+    Movable.getRandomAnimationInterval();
+        return
+            object with attributes min and max (seconds).